 Dr. Asarch is often asked for quotes about skin cancer, skin health and dermatology.
 Recently, Living Well Magazine asked his opinion on Skin Cancer and the risk for those of us living A Mile High.

 … “Only about one third of the population performs self-exams for the signs of skin cancer and a significant number of those people are unable to see or recognize suspicious lesions on their own.
-A visit to your Dermatologist is important for a thorough evaluation of any areas of concern,” suggests Dr. Richard Asarch, MD of the Asarch Center for Dermatology and Laser in Denver.
+A visit to your Dermatologist is important for a thorough evaluation of any areas of concern,” suggests Dr. Richard Asarch, MD of the Asarch Dermatology and Laser in Denver.

 If you are diagnosed with basal cell and squamous cell skin cancers, Mohs Micrographic Surgery is the most effective method for treatment.
 With a 99% success rate, Mohs allows surgeons to identify and remove tumors one layer at a time while preserving as much healthy tissue as possible.

 According to Dr. Asarch, “For invasive types of Melanoma, there is still some controversy about utilizing the Mohs micrographic technique versus removal with wide margins.
 When sparing as much tissue as possible is important, such as when working on areas on the face, the Mohs procedure can be used.
 This is particularly possible when the type of melanoma is in a very early stage, e.g. Lentigo Maligna Melanoma.”